FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 |           1.8 |         518.234 |        257.689 |
 |           2   |         517.2   |        257.602 |

+The delta metric does account for that.
+The delta is the difference between the number of tokens generated between temperature 0 and temperature t for a given model M.
+The idea is that this helps isolate the change due to temperature and doesn't conflate other factors like the model (like the table above).
 Differences in mean token count (Δ tokens) exhibit the same overall trend (Table 2), confirming that higher temperatures generally yield shorter generations.
 Variability in length, however, increased slightly with temperature, suggesting that while typical completions get shorter, their range widens.
 This difference is because the delta accounts for the model used to generate an output.